vivekchaurasia260/Learning_Javascript/README.md

 **ES6**

 **DOM**
-Document Object Model is having different
+Document Object Model is having different query selectors where we can find different elements

 **Jquery**